Bu Yunchaokete

-Buyunchaokete (born 19 January 2002), known as Bu Yunchaokete, is a Chinese tennis player.
+Buyunchaokete (born 19 January 2002), known professionally as Bu Yunchaokete or Yunchaokete Bu, is a Chinese professional tennis player.
 He has a career-high ATP singles ranking of world No. 64, achieved on 14 April 2025 and a doubles ranking of No. 274, achieved on 23 October 2023.
-He is currently the No. 1 male player from China.
+He is currently the No. 2 player from China.

 Early life

-Buyunchaokete was born in a Mongolian family from Bortala in northwestern Xinjiang.
+Buyunchaokete was born in a Mongolian family from Bortala Mongol Autonomous Prefecture in northwestern Xinjiang.
 His father died when he was young, and his mother remarried.
-Following the Mongolian custom of attaching more importance to the paternal family, Buyunchaokete continued to live with his grandparents.
-But his grandparents did not know Mandarin, so in order to allow him to receive a better education in the city, he was sent to the Urumqi SOS Children's Village.
-At the age of 5 (2007), he was discovered by coach Luo Yong and sent to Huzhou, Zhejiang for training.
+Following the Mongolian custom of attaching more importance to the paternal family, Buyunchaokete continued to live with his paternal grandparents after his father's death.
+His grandparents did not know Mandarin, and decided to send him to the SOS Children's Village in Ürümqi to allow him to receive a better education in the city.
+In 2007, he was discovered by tennis coach Luo Yong and sent to Huzhou, Zhejiang for training.

 Career

-2023: Maiden Challenger title, first Masters win
+2023: First Challenger title and Masters win

 He won his maiden Challenger title at the 2023 Seoul Open, defeating Aleksandar Vukic in straight sets.
 As a result, he moved close to 80 positions up at a new career-high ranking of No. 164 on 8 May 2023.

 He won his first match at a Masters 1000 level as a wildcard at the 2023 Rolex Shanghai Masters against Miomir Kecmanović.